 A little-known Go feature is that interfaces can have unexported methods.
 The way these work, for the purposes of interface conformance, is that exported methods are matched just by their name, but unexported methods must match both name and package.

-So, if we have an interface like interface { foo() }
+So, if we have an interface like interface { foo() }, then foo will only

 type Value interface{